Muffo/Gimber/README.md

 [BottlePy](http://bottlepy.org) consists of a single file and it can be manually copied in the PYTHONPATH.

 Windows users can find the installer for OpenCV and Gevent [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
-OSX and Linux users can refer to the official installation instructions.
+OSX and Linux users can refer to the official installation instructions or use pip:

+	pip install bottle gevent urllib3 requests

 #### Web Viewer